omarvlcst/intekglobal/html&css-questionnaire/solution-to-questions/README.md

-This directory contains the solutions provided to the HTML & CSS questionnaire
+This directory contains solely the solutions to questions provided in the HTML & CSS questionnaire